 3. It can save time and cost during the hiring

 Recruiting new employees can be a time-consuming and costly process.
-If you have received numerous applications for one post, or if you recruiting for multiple posts and have received multiple applications, the recruitment process can drag on for a long time and become costly.
+If you have received numerous applications for one post, or if you recruit for multiple posts and have received multiple applications, the recruitment process can drag on for a long time and become costly.

 Incorporating a psychometric assessment will help you standardize the process and make it less time-consuming and save costs.